 Welcome to St. Petersburg, for many the most beautiful city in all of Russia, which embodies the characteristics of a European capital while maintaining a strong national identity.
-A destination much loved by travelers for its romantic canals and the cultural beauty of the historic center.
+A very popular destination much loved by tourists for its romantic canals and the cultural beauty of the historic center.
 In June it hosted the 2018 Football World Cup but "Piter", as its citizens like to call it, is worth a visit at any time of year.
 Let's discover what to see and things to do in St. Petersburg and the main points of interests in the enchanting city of the Tsars.

-- Where to change Euro to Rubles?
+- Where to exchange Euro to Rubles?

 - Street info and language